bryankennedy/vimrc/README.md

 # Usage
 To add new plugins, download the package, and copy its folder to the vimrc/vim/bundle directory.
 Pathogen will handle the rest.

-# Modules
+# Plugins
-Modules I use and what I use them for
+Plugins I use and what I use them for

-## Enhanced language syntax modules
+## Enhanced language syntax plugins
-* [vim-css3-syntax](https://github.com/hail2u/vim-css3-syntax) - After looking at several alternatives, I think this is the best CSS module
+* [vim-css3-syntax](https://github.com/hail2u/vim-css3-syntax) - After looking at several alternatives, I think this is the best CSS plugin
 * [vim-css-color](https://github.com/ap/vim-css-color/) - Colorize hex colors and color words in CSS
 * [vim-json](https://github.com/elzr/vim-json) - JSON highlighting with keyword/value color differences
 * [vim-html5](https://github.com/othree/html5.vim/) - Best HTML5 syntax highlighting plugin